Fellowships and Scholarships

 Teaching Assistantships (TAs) are awarded on a competitive basis to qualified full-time graduate students.
-Teaching assistants are expected to serve the university in teaching and/or research for an average of 10 hours per week for 13 weeks (130 hours per term).
+Teaching assistants are expected to serve the university in teaching for an average of 10 hours per week or a maximum 130 hours per term.
 The details of the assignment are specified by the department or faculty to which the assistant is assigned.

 Guidelines for Teaching Assistantship Responsibilities

-A teaching assistantship is awarded from university operating funds to enable departments with graduate programs to provide (a) assistance to faculty with their teaching or research responsibilities, and (b) graduate students with teaching or research experience.
-As a result, TAs might be expected to provide informal and formal advice to students; assist in the grading of tests, papers, lab reports and final exams; conduct tutorial or lab sessions; and assist with ongoing research projects.
-Teaching assistant functions shall not include clerical, technical or administrative work not related to teaching or research.
+An assistantship is awarded from university operating funds to enable departments with graduate programs to provide (a) assistance to faculty with their teaching responsibilities, and (b) graduate students with teaching experience.
+As a result, TAs might be expected to provide informal and formal advice to students; assist in the grading of tests, papers, lab reports and final exams; and conduct tutorial or lab sessions.
+Assistantship functions shall not include clerical, technical or administrative work not related to teaching.

-A teaching assistant cannot work more than an average of 10 hours per week for a maximum of 13 weeks (i.e., 130 hours per term).
+A teaching assistant cannot work more than an average of 10 hours per week or a maximum of 130 hours per term.
 To ensure that there is a fair, equitable and consistent interpretation of this regulation, the following guidelines are to be employed: